- Build a game, a computer, a story, a robot, a website – our students take on projects that make them want to learn!

 Game-U is engaging and accessible.

 I have had the best possible experience with Game-U in the past couple of years.
 I am happy to learn how to use programs like Maya and Unity.
 All the instructors that I have had are very knowledgeable of the subjects that they have taught me.
 It is also nice to meet people there that have similar interests.
 Game-U is always something I look forward to doing.

 Classes are scheduled 7 days a week and most of our students take between 1-4 hours of lessons per week.
-For self direction clients all billing is handled by your support coordinator or state medicaid.
-Please talk with them if you are interested in enrolling in Game-U as part of your self-waiver program.

 Frequently Asked Questions

 Our curriculum can be customized to meet the needs of students ages 6 and up.

 Do we take state Medicaid funding?

 Yes!
 We are set up in NY, NJ and GA to work with students enrolled in their states’ Self-Direction Medicaid waiver.
 We do direct billing so families are not required to pay any money out of pocket.